iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted141008/report.md

 > Just Downloaded But Unable To Turn On Notifications.
 Now It's Just Useless.
 And No It's Not My Phone.
 Please Fix Bugs.<br> :date: __2020-11-20 15:15:26__

-> I wish there was a way to enable exposure notifications from multiple jurisdictions.
-As someone that works in dc/md/va it would be nice to have all 3 apps on and able to notify you, but you can only have one app enabled at a time.<br> :date: __2020-11-18 12:26:15__

 #### 2-star reviews